How a Narcissist Affects Custody

 How Can I Fight for My Child Against a Narcissist?

 Some advice for people involved in a custody battle with a narcissist is to consult with a custody attorney who can guide you through what the important factors of your case.
 If that person can show that the child’s best interests are served by having custody, the court will rule in their favor.
-It is essential to contact an attorney as soon as possible, and document everything.
-If your spouse is attempting to turn your child against you, or is fighting for custodial rights but not in your kid’s best interest, collecting evidence of their actions may help you and your attorney fight for the custody arrangement you and your child deserve.
+It is essential to contact a child custody attorney as soon as possible, and document everything.
+If your spouse is attempting to turn your child against you, or is fighting for custodial rights but not in your kid’s best interest, collecting evidence of their actions may help you and your parental rights attorney fight for the custody arrangement you and your child deserve.
 Set up a consultation for your case and to learn more about how a narcissist affects custody and what can be used against you in a custody battle.